THE MEANING OF HUMAN-COMPUTER INTERACTION

 appeared not to be the case.

-warning some of the latest updates of the app presupposed the later updates of
+of the latest updates of the app presupposed the later updates of the operating

 This series of events is analog to why certain services such as bank-payments